Contents

 Adding the license

-To run this tutorial you need to set up a license key.
+To run the application, you need to set up a license key.

 Require-Bundle: org.eclipse.swt